folly-ah-duh/FileMonolith/README.md

 * **File Proliferator**: The user selects any number of files, of any type.
 The tool will search for these files in the MGSV file structure.
 If these filenames are found in the game files, the tool creates a directory structure to mirror MGSV's and then copies the user's files into the structure.
 * **Filename Updater**: The user can select any files with hashed filenames, and the tool will attempt to update their names and filepaths using the latest qar_dictionary.
 Any updated files are copied to the target directory.
 * **Archive Transferrer**: The user selects their Ground Zeroes and Phantom Pain executable files, and the tool will attempt to automatically transfer the game archives from Ground Zeroes and Metal Gear Online into The Phantom Pain.
+* **Texture Aggregator**: The user can select a Packed Fox Textures (.pftxs) file, and the tool will attempt to automatically complete the textures partially contained in the .pftxs, and then convert the textures to DirectDraw Surface (.dds) format.
 ## Archive Unpacker

 The Archive Unpacker is a simple tool which unpacks user-specified .dat files, and then unpacks all .fpk, .fpkd, .pftxs and .sbp files which resided in the .dat files into one single directory structure.